TechnologyBrewery/habushu/README.md

 When `pythonVersion` is not explicitly specified, this strategy helps decide where to get the default version.
 If set to `PYTHONVERSION`, then Habushu will use the existing project's Python version.
-If set to `POM`, then Habushu will use the default value for `pythonVerion`
+If set to `POM`, then Habushu will use the default value for `pythonVersion`

 Default: `PYTHONVERSION`